-Students withdrawing from FLEXCampus®, Quest, and online courses must do so with the approval of their academic advisor.
-A withdrawal form must be filled out.
+Students withdrawing from FLEXCampus[®] courses must do so with the approval of their academic advisor.
+An online withdrawal form (available from the Registrar's Office) must be filled out.
 Withdrawals made prior to the beginning of the term may withdraw without the course appearing on their transcript.
 Once the term begins, withdrawals up to the second class meeting are recorded on transcripts with a W and do not affect the grade-point average.
 Once the second class meeting begins, all withdrawals must be made with the permission of the professor and academic advisor.
-After the second class meeting, a withdrawal is recorded on the transcript with a W/P or a W/F.
+After the second class meeting, a withdrawal is recorded on the transcript with a W/P or a W/F. A course may not be withdrawn after the last meeting date.

-A student who withdraws while passing will receive a W/P, which is not calculated in the grade-point average.
+A student who withdraws while passing will receive a W/P, which is not calculated in the gradepoint average.
 A W/F will be given if a student withdraws from a class with an F, and the grade will be calculated in the GPA as an F. The student is solely responsible for initiating and completing the withdrawal process.
 The date of withdrawal is determined by the date the completed form is submitted.
 Students who do not initiate and complete the withdrawal process and who never attend class will be administratively withdrawn and charged an Administrative Withdrawal Fee per class.

-2.8 DCC Attendance Policy

-Class attendance is an essential element of the educational process and therefore critical for student success.
+2.8 DCC Attendance Policy Class attendance is an essential element of the educational process and therefore critical for student success.
 Furthermore, DCC has a legal obligation to certify attendance to outside agencies including the U.S. Department of Education (for financial aid purposes), the Texas Higher Education Coordinating Board, and other agencies (i.e., student lenders, athletic associations, etc.).
 Therefore, attendance is required at Dallas Christian College.
 Minimum attendance must be met in order to pass classes at Dallas Christian College.

-Students must attend at least 75% of the sessions for any given class and should not miss more than 25% of the class sessions for any reason.
+Once a student exceeds the maximum number of unexcused absences, the student fails the class due to excessive absences.
 Class sessions missed during the late-registration period count as absences.
-Once a student exceeds the maximum number of absences, the student fails the class due to excessive absences.
-Specific attendance standards for Traditional classes and FLEXCampus® classes are listed below.
+Specific attendance standards for Traditional classes and FLEXCampus[®] classes are listed below.